Home / Physics / Direct Current

 Q.1.
 Is direct current dangerous?

 Ans.
-Direct current is dangerous and has the potential to cause serious harm.
+Direct current is dangerous, especially in high-voltage circuits, and has the potential to cause serious harm.

 Q.2.
 Why do we use alternating current instead of direct current?

 Ans.
-Alternating current is widely used over direct current for several practical and technical reasons attributed to its efficiency, transmission, and ease of voltage transformation.
+Alternating current is widely used over direct current for several practical and technical reasons, which are attributed to its efficiency, transmission, and ease of voltage transformation.

 Leave a Reply